-A few simple checks and a proper troubleshooting procedure can locate the probable source of trouble and reduce down time.
+A systematic troubleshooting procedure can locate the probable source of trouble and reduce down time.

-- Check all modifications, repairs, replacements performed since last satisfactory operation of set to ensure that connection of generator leads are correct.
-A loose wire connection, overlooked when installing a replacement part could cause problems.
-An incorrect connection, an opened circuit breaker, or a loose connection on printed circuit board are all potential malfunction areas to be eliminated by a visual check. - Unless absolutely sure that panel instruments are accurate, use portable test meters for troubleshooting. - Visually inspect components on VR21.
+- Check all modifications, repairs, and replacements performed since last satisfactory operation of set to ensure that all connections are correct.
+An incorrect connection, an opened circuit breaker, or a loose connection on printed circuit board are all potential malfunction areas that can be eliminated by a visual check. - Unless absolutely sure that panel instruments are accurate, use portable test meters for trouble-shooting. - Visually inspect components on VR21.
 Look for dirt, dust, or moisture and cracks in the printed solder conductors.
-Burned resistors, arcing tracks are all identifiable.
+Burned resistors and arcing tracks are all identifiable with a visual inspection.

-Do not mark on printed circuit boards with a pencil.
+CAUTION Do not mark on printed circuit boards with a pencil.
 Graphite lines are conductive and can cause leakage or short circuit between components.